 - Vacationing is an Aerobic Sport

 Try to incorporate activities into your day that involve aerobic exercise.
 At most popular destinations it’s easy to find paths to hike, bike tours, or steps to climb.
 You’ll have so much fun, you won’t even realize you are toning and burning calories.
 If your vacation involves a beach, try these yoga poses from fitness expert Juliet Kaska.
+Make sure you pack a pair of beach sandals to take a stroll along the sand.

 - Energize with a Healthy Breakfast